 • Advanced Users: Advanced users can incorporate 4-5 sets of 12-15 repetitions.
 Focus on progressively increasing the weight or adjusting the tempo to further challenge the muscles.
 Advanced techniques like slower negative reps (lowering the weight slowly) can enhance muscle growth and strength.

 Incorporating the lower back exercises gym machine into your routine in conjunction with proper reps and sets will help build strength, improve posture, and prevent lower back injuries.
+Adding exercises on machines like the curl bicep machine can further help develop your upper body strength, balancing your training routine.
 Always listen to your body, and if you experience any pain or discomfort, stop the exercise and reassess your form or resistance level.

 Benefits of Using a Lower Back Machine